RIKEN-BCIL/BCILDCMCONVERT/README.md

  ex). $ python3 bcil_dcm_convert.py [option(s)] <Study dir> <Subject DICOM dir>

  Compulsory arguments:
-     <Study dir>           : full path to study dir (parent dir) in which a new subject directory will be saved
+     <Study dir>           : full path to Study dir (parent dir) in which a new subject directory will be saved
-     <Subject DICOM dir>   : full path to ubject dir including DICOM files
+     <Subject DICOM dir>   : full path to Subject dir including DICOM files

  Optional arguments:
      -s  <Subject dirname> : subject dirname to be created in Study dir (by default, the dirname is automatically created)